phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

     text: "See our calendar to get an idea of upcoming in-person volunteer events and opportunities!
 Most of our installs are coordinated on Thursdays or Fridays, and we aim to host Volunteer Saturday Sessions 1-2 times per month."
 ---

-We love volunteers!
-We formed as a grassroots, entirely volunteer-led coalition working to build community controlled wireless internet networks in Philadelphia.
-We now have a dedicated team of staff and processes for onboarding volunteers from the Philly area and beyond to contribute to the organization and our network's growth in a variety of ways.
-Below we've outlined some of the ways that volunteers can contribute.

 If you’re interested in getting involved, please fill out our [Volunteer Sign-Up Form](https://tally.so/r/w2ODaj).

 {{< button-custom centered="true" href="https://tally.so/r/w2ODaj" text="Sign Up to Volunteer!">}}

 {{< figure class="figure-center" src="/images/DJI_0281.JPG" caption="PCW Staff and Volunteers during an install at the rooftop of PCW's HQ" attr="Leanne Przybylowski" attrlink="#" alt="Photo taken in a community garden, showing an antenna mounted on a roof in the foreground, and in the background, far in the distance, a larger antenna facing it." >}}

-## Tech Volunteers

-{{% notice %}}
-_The Tech Team is actively seeking volunteers to help with our installation process: attending in-person trainings in Norris Square, configuring our networking hardware, and installing equipment in homes and on rooftops throughout Philadelphia.
-Many of us are in the process of learning these skills, so if these skills are new to you, you'll be trained in a collaborative environment.
-If you're experienced, we welcome your expertise and training support.
-Access to a car and/or proximity to Norris Square Park are both ideal.
-Remote volunteer opportunities are also available.
-We welcome you to get involved in whatever capacity makes sense for you._{{% /notice %}}
 We love volunteers!
 Use your skills (whatever they are!) to give back to the Philadelphia community and support internet access for all.
 In-person and remote volunteer opportunities are available — we welcome you to get involved in whatever capacity makes sense for you.